jiangyigithub/my_offer/longman3000/vlog/25pain.md

 ## 2
 **pardon**
+Anyone reading the advertisement might be pardoned for thinking that the offer is genuine.

 **parliament**
+`/ˈpɑː/`
 They demanded a free parliment and press.

 **participate**
+Some members refuesed to participate.

 **particular**
+Most students choose a particular area to research.

 **partner**
+Discuss your worries with your partner.

 **partnership**
+I've been in partnership with her for five years.

 **party**
+The university threw a party to welcome them.

 **passenger**
+`/ˈpæ/`
+Neither the driver nor the passengers were hurt.

 **passion**
 `/ˈpæ/`
 His eyes were burning with passion.

 **past**
+`/pɑː/`
+Judging by her past performance, Jane should do very well.

 ## 3
 **patience**